Suman-Pariary/delta-demo/README.md

 # delta-demo
-This is for ern only
+This is for learn only